commfish/adfggraph/README.md

 remotes::install_github("commfish/adfggraph")
 library(adfggraph)
 ```
 While frowned upon in official ADF\&G publications, adding a color palette to a graph can greatly improve the impact, especially for posters and presentations.
-The theme itself is black and white, but colors can be added with [adfg_colors](https://github.com/justinpriest/adfgcolors), or any other R color palette of choice. adfg\_colors has some ADF\&G and Alaska-based color palettes.
+The theme itself is black and white, but colors can be added with [adfg_colors](https://github.com/justinpriest/adfgcolors), or any other R color palette of choice.
+The function adfg\_colors has some ADF\&G and Alaska-based color palettes.
 ```
 remotes::install_github("justinpriest/adfgcolors")
 library(adfgcolors)